hashgraph/guardian/Methodology Library/Verra/VM0044/readme.md

 ## Policy Guide

-This policy is published to Hedera network and can either be imported via Github (.policy file) or IPSF timestamp.
+This policy is published to Hedera network and can either be imported via Github (.policy file) or IPFS timestamp.

 Policy: 1698754217.516521003